 2. The Artists

 The active artist residency program is dedicated to developing a diverse artist roster.
-With its close proximity to Minneapolis/St. Paul, the Franconia Sculpture Park is able to attract creators who want to be a part of a thriving arts community.
+With its close proximity to Minneapolis/St. Paul, the park is able to attract creators who want to be a part of a thriving arts community.

 In its collaborative environment, you can experience land art, modern crafts, art to move you into activism, and other expressions from exciting, new artists.

 Each year, nine up-and-coming artists are selected from a pool of applicants to live and create in the campus farmhouse.
 Women, artists of color, LGBTQIA+, and indigenous artists are prioritized to ensure diversity and inclusiveness in the residency program.

 3. Art Classes

 Franconia Sculpture Park events draw art lovers and students of all ages where they can express their creativity and discover a talent for sculpting.
 One of the missions of the park is to take the mystery and aloofness out of art to make it more accessible for everyone.

-Franconia Sculpture Park offers a variety of classes you can take either one at a time or purchase the entire series at a discount.
+The park offers a variety of small group classes you can take either one at a time or purchase the entire series at a discount.
 They also offer summer camps for small children, ages 13 and younger to learn sculpture and other installation art.

 Different media are introduced and critical thinking is encouraged.
 Another innovative program offered is Art in Rural Places.
 Children from the surrounding area can take guided group tours and classes.

 Class programming includes boat sculpting, robots that spin, art and ecology, and how to scale large installations.
-This is an incredible opportunity for rural kids to get hands-on experience with art at no cost to their families or schools.
+This is an incredible opportunity for rural kids to get hands-on experience in the creative process of art at no cost to their families or schools.

 4. Film @ Franconia